The Magic Faraway Tree (film): Plot

+The children make it back to the tomato farm with the reversal spell just in time for the grand opening.
+Tim and Polly are stunned to discover that their tomatoes are restored, bigger and healthier than before.
+The farmers arrive to complete the Thompsons' ownership of the barn, while the grandmother is thwarted by the business's success.
+As the whole village celebrates, Tim and Moonface briefly reunite.

 Production

-Simon Farnaby was attached to an adaptation of the Enid Blyton books in 2017 with options being placed on all four books in the series.
+Simon Farnaby was attached to an adaptation of Enid Blyton's books in 2017, with options being placed on all four books in the series.
 The film was set up at StudioCanal.
-However, when personnel left StudioCanal to set up Elysian Film Group, development continued on the film adaptation of The Faraway Tree.
-In January 2024, it was reported that Elysian Film Group with Neal Street Productions would be producing the film with Ben Gregor on board as director, and producers Pippa Harris and Nicolas Brown of Neal Street Productions alongside Danny Perkins of Elysian Film Group.
-The film will be adapted into the modern day, with director Gregor saying that it will tap into 21st century children's post-pandemic anxiety, whilst still using characters from the books such as Moonface, Saucepan Man, Dame Washalot, Silky, Angry Pixie and Mister Watzisname, as well as the lands at the top of the tree including the Land of Goodies and the Land of Birthdays.
+However, when personnel staffers were leaving StudioCanal to set up the Elysian Film Group, development continued on the live action feature film adaptation of The Faraway Tree.

+In January 2024, it was reported that Elysian Film Group and Neal Street Productions would be producing the film, with Ben Gregor on board as director, and producers Pippa Harris, Nicolas Brown and Danny Perkins.
+The film would be adapted into the modern day, with director Gregor saying that it would tap into 21st century children's post-pandemic anxiety; it would still use characters from the books, such as Moonface, Saucepan Man, Dame Washalot, Silky, Angry Pixie and Mister Watzisname, as well as the lands at the top of the tree including the Land of Goodies and the Land of Birthdays.

 In May 2024, Andrew Garfield and Claire Foy were confirmed in the cast to play Tim and Polly.
-Nicola Coughlan, Nonso Anozie and Jessica Gunning would be among additional casting announced the following month, with Jennifer Saunders, Hiran Abeysekera, Pippa Bennett-Warner and Rebecca Ferguson added in August.
+Nicola Coughlan, Nonso Anozie and Jessica Gunning were among additional casting announced the following month; Jennifer Saunders, Hiran Abeysekera, Pippa Bennett-Warner and Rebecca Ferguson were added in August.
 The cast includes child actors Delilah Bennett-Cardy, Billie Gadsdon and Phoenix Laroche.

-In November 2024, it was announced that the score would be composed by Isabella Summers from the band Florence and the Machine.
-The film will also contain an original song by Summers.
+In November 2024, it was announced that the original musical score would be composed by Isabella Summers, from the band Florence and the Machine.
+The film would also contain an original song by Summers.

-Principal photography began at Shinfield Studios in Berkshire in June 2024.
+Principal photography on the film began at Shinfield Studios in Berkshire in June 2024.
+Filming wrapped in September 2024 and the film entered post-production shortly afterwards.

+Release

+The Magic Faraway Tree was released theatrically in the United Kingdom on 27 March 2026.
+In April 2026, Vertical acquired the U.S. distribution rights for a 21 August release.

+Reception

+Box office

+The film debuted with £2.8 million ($3.7 million) at the box office.

+Premiering in the UK in March 2026, the film grossed more than $20 million there, plus more than $7 million in Australia.

+The film was the highest-grossing UK independent film in the first half of 2026.